Cmagor1819/team-7-project3/README.md

 The purpose of this project is to provide a comprehensive understanding of Bitcoin, its historical price movements, and its potential as an investment.
 By examining Bitcoin’s origin, technological foundation, and market trends, this project aims to equip readers with the knowledge of bitcoin and what bitcoin is.
 The project seeks to explore the risks and benefits associated with Bitcoin.

-## Tech Stack and Data / Manipulation
+## Tech Stack and Data Acquisition / Manipulation
 We used a number of different libraries/tools/resources for this project, including:

-Python
+- Python
-Jupyter Notebook
+- Jupyter Notebook
-Splinter
+- Splinter
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Plotly
+- Plotly
-Pandas
+- Pandas
-MatlotLib
+- MatlotLib
-D3
+- D3
-PIL
+- PIL

 ### Website Data: